isobarbaric/TruthGuard/tasks.md

 => add docstrings, comments to notebook and bag_of_words =>

+add data types and return types to functions in notebooks

 remove 'text' from article dictionary in data_acquitision (make sure testing works for data_processing in the future)